 The key numbers and what it means on the ground

-57 million children have no access to a basic primary education
+59 million children have no access to a basic primary education.

-Of these children, 25 million are in the rural, low-income, conflict-free regions that UWS targets
+Of these children, 25 million are in the rural, low-income, post-conflict regions that UWS targets

 At the same time international aid to basic education has been falling since 2010